sealerio/sealer/pkg/env/README.md

 ## ENV template render

-ENV module only render the filename has sufix ".tmpl", and render the result into a new file.
+ENV module only render the filename has ".tmpl" suffix, and render the result into a new file.

 Like: test.yaml.tmpl -> test.yaml